 Side note: Whatever cleaning method you choose, it’s best to test it on an inconspicuous area of the carpet or rug.
 This way, if things go sideways, you won’t have to replace your floor covering.

-Here’s what you’ll need: a cup of baking soda, a damp cloth, a clean cloth (dry), and a bowl.
+To turn baking soda into the perfect carpet cleaner, here’s what you’ll need: a cup of baking soda, a damp cloth, a clean cloth (dry), and a bowl.

-Here’s what you’ll need: a tablespoon of dish soap, white vinegar, warm water, a microfibre cloth, and a sponge.
+To remove tea and coffee stains from your rug using dish soap, here’s what you’ll need: a tablespoon of dish soap, white vinegar, warm water, a microfibre cloth, and a sponge.

+This is probably the easiest and most straightforward method for cleaning coffee and tea stains.
 Here’s what you’ll need: a suitable carpet cleaning detergent and a couple of rags.

 Note: Carefully read the label before you use any type of cleaning detergent.
 Make sure it’s suitable for your particular carpet and that you’re using it correctly.